11ty/11ty-website/docs/languages/javascript.md

 ### Markdown and JavaScript

 Yes, you can use JavaScript as your preprocessor language for Markdown.
+Read more about [`templateEngineOverride`](/docs/languages/#overriding-the-template-language).

 {% codetitle "JavaScript and Markdown", "Syntax" %}